djalbat/necessary/README.md

 overwrite(headers, "content-type", "text/html"); // headers["Content-Type"] = "text/html"
 ```

 * The `underwrite()` function takes a plain old JavaScript object `headers` argument together with `name` and `value` string arguments.
-If the corresponding property of the \headers\ object exists then it is left in place, otherwise it is given the `value` value.
-It's utility lies in the fact that it is insensitive to case.
+If the corresponding property of the `headers` object does not exist then it is created with the `value` value.
+This function's utility lies in the fact that the name comparisons are case insensitive.

 ```
 const headers = {